From Ohio History Central

 The Ohio Company of Associates planned to purchase land in the Northwest Territory west of a previously surveyed area called the Seven Ranges.
 Both Putnam and Tupper had participated in survey expeditions led by Thomas Hutchins and believed that the region had great potential for land speculation.

 Putnam established the first Ohio Company of Associates settlement on the banks of the Ohio River.
 Known originally as Adelphia, the community soon became known as Marietta in honor of French Queen Marie Antoinette.
-To protect the settlement from Native American attacks, the settlers built a fortification known as the Campus Martius.
+To protect the settlement from attack by American Indian peoples living in and still claiming the region, the settlers built a fortification known as the Campus Martius.
 Many of the early settlers of Ohio Company of Associates lands came from New England.
 Now in Ohio, they tried to establish institutions and communities similar to those they had known in the East.

 In 1804, the company established Ohio University on the land that it had set aside for that purpose.
 In its early years, the university only offered the equivalent of a high school education and enrollment remained low.
-The settlers of Marietta had greater success in establishing a new society once the Native American threat was reduced with the signing of the Treaty of Greeneville in 1795.
+The settlers of Marietta had greater success in establishing a new society once the Treaty of Greeneville, signed in 1795, effectively forcibly evicted many of the region's American Indian peoples from the area.
 As the population continued to grow in the late eighteenth and early nineteenth centuries, many of the New England settlers found themselves in disagreement with people coming from Virginia and Kentucky who had different visions for the region.

 - Brown, Robert Elliott.
 Manasseh Cutler and the Settlement of Ohio, 1788: An Address Delivered at the Union Sesquicentennial Memorial Service in the First Congregational Church, Marietta, Ohio, April 10, 1938.
 Marietta, OH: The Marietta College Press, 1938.